INTI-CMNB-FPGA/fpga_helpers/doc/userguide_en.md

 > Having the console tools *PATHs* automated precharged may be counterproductive, sometimes
 > system libraries and others applications can crash with the vendors libraries.

 * It's a **Bash** *script* with two main purposes:
-* *PATHs* and license servers configurations (creates an .fpga_helpers file on user home*).
+  * *PATHs* and license servers configurations (creates a .fpga_helpers file on the user home).
   * Prepares a terminal to execute the selected tools.

 When it's run without arguments, an interactive menu is provided.
-To see the available options, use *--help*.
+To see the available options, use `--help`.

 ## FPGA Wizard

 Creates *options.tcl* and an auxiliary *Makefile* when needed, based on answering a few questions:
-* No arguments needed, interactive menu interface.
+* It provides an interactive menu interface.
-* Questions are well documented.
+* Questions are self-documented.
-* *TAB completion* supported (double **TAB** key hitting enables options or complete as written).
+* *TAB completion* supported (double **TAB** key hitting enables options or autocomplete).
 * Finds and detects the *top level* file if in the same directory as executed.
 * Allows the selection of a board (preconfigured options) or charging the data and features of the device being programmed.

 ## FPGA Synt

-It can be used the manufacturer's GUI tool to make a project and then use *fpga_synt* to execute synthesis, implementation, and *bitstream* generation.
+The manufacturer's GUI tool can be used to make a project and then *fpga_synt* can be use to execute synthesis, implementation, and *bitstream* generation.
 The project file can be specified as an argument or is autodetected if in the same directory.
 Manufacturer's tool to be used is accordingly the project file found and must be ready to be executed.

 ## FPGA Prog

-If there exists a *bitsream*, *fpga_prog* can be used to transfer to the FPGA or memory without the need of project creation.
-There are options to choose the tool to use, the *bitstream*, the device to be program, the board to use, or device specific features (position, name, bits).
+If there is a generated *bitsream*, *fpga_prog* can be used to transfer to the FPGA or a memory without the need of project creation.
+There are options to choose the tool to use, the *bitstream*, the device to be programed, the board to use, or device specific features (position, name, bits).
 The manufacturer's tool must be ready to be executed.

 # Examples

 ## Example 1: FPGA Setup (Linux only)